qacookbook/csgi/README.md

 As it is a simple program no build tools like maven/gradle are used.

-When running from an IDE the application can be run directly by clicking "Run APplication".
+When running from an IDE the application can be run directly by clicking "Run APplication" and by running test cases.

-The application can run command line in windows and jre using commands
+The application can be executed from windows command line (after removing comments of main method)

 javac CounitngWordsDemo.java